sparrowcode/PermissionsKit/README.md

 controller.allowSwipeDismiss = true
 ```

 Also changed title for button.
 Instead of  `allow` now using `continue`.
 The Apple Review Team asked for this.
-For details, check out[this issue](https://github.com/ivanvorobei/SPPermissions/issues/229).
+For details, check out [this issue](https://github.com/ivanvorobei/SPPermissions/issues/229).

 ## Сontribution